 In France, an evolution has taken place in jurisprudence.
 Two theses existed side by side with regard to parliamentary privilege.
 According to the first thesis, the broad thesis, every political action of a member of parliament was considered as carried out in the exercise of his parliamentary mandate.
-According to the second thesis, more narrow in scope, only those actions which were necessary to the accomplishment of the parliamentary mandate were covered by parliamentary privilege.
+According to the second thesis, more narrow in scope, only those actions necessary for the exercise of the parliamentary mandate were covered by parliamentary privilege.
 This latter thesis was confirmed in 1989 by a decision of the Constitutional Council.